zzolo/tables/README.md

 - `--html-selector`: CSS selector to target specific table when using the `html` type.
 - `--date-format`: Date format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY`.
 See [moment.js](http://momentjs.com/docs/) for options.
 - `--datetime-format`: Datetime format to use when guessing date columns and parsing data.
 Defaults to `MM/DD/YYYY HH:mm:ss a`.
 See [moment.js](http://momentjs.com/docs/) for options.
 - `--transformer`: Point to a JS module that exports a function to transform the data before being loaded into the database.
+See _transformer_ documentation below.
+- `--models`: Point to a JS module that exports a function to define the database models (table layout).
+See _models_ documentation below.
 - `--config`: Allows to use a JS file that exports configuration for Tables.
 Any other options will override the values in the file.
 This allows for options that are not easily supported on a command line.
 See _Options_ section under _Library Use_.

 ### Piping